What is iron like?

 Where does iron come from?

-Photo: Iron is essential for a healthy diet.
+Photo: Iron is essential for a healthy diet, which is

-That's why it's packed into many breakfast cereals.
+why it's packed into many breakfast cereals.
+Here's a great little experiment from Scientific American to

-Iron is the second most common metal in Earth's crust, after aluminum, but
+Iron is the fourth most common element in Earth's crust

 because it reacts so readily with oxygen it's never mined in its